daniel-samson/neovim/README.md

 ### Installation:
-Installs the latest version of Vim and configures Vim to used as an IDE.
+Installs the latest version of NeoVim and configures NeoVim to used as an IDE.
 You can install using either git, curl, or wget.
 Simply copy the following into your terminal.

 **Using git:**
 <pre>